awsdocs/amazon-kendra-developer-guide/doc_source/API_CreateDataSource.md

 Creates a data source that you use to with an Amazon Kendra index\.

-You specify a name, connector type and description for your data source\.
-You can choose between an S3 connector, a SharePoint Online connector, and a database connector\.
+You specify a name, data source connector type and description for your data source\.
 You also specify configuration information such as document metadata \(author, source URI, and so on\) and user context information\.

  `CreateDataSource` is a synchronous operation\.
 The operation returns 200 if the data source was successfully created\.
 Otherwise, an exception is raised\.